FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 - **Collisions detection** - Collisions between ammo and spaceships or walls are taken into consideration.
 The game will be over if either the player or all aliens die.

-- **Randomness** - The player's ammo has a 40% chance of dealing 2 damage.
+- **Randomness** - The player's ammo has a 40% chance of dealing 2 damage, which is represented by a "darker" colour.
 Plus, the armor of the alliens at the start of a game is random, varying from 0 to 3.

 ### Planned Features